ABCD-ReproNim/exercises/project_month_prep/downloadMRI.md

 9. Once the Data Package is ready to download, we can use the [NDA tools](https://github.com/NDAR/nda-tools) to download it.

-The NDA tools are already installed on the ABCD-ReproNim JupyterHub, but it may need to be updated individually via pip install.
+The NDA tools are already installed on the ABCD-ReproNim JupyterHub, but it may need to be updated individually via `pip install`.
 ```python
 ! pip install nda-tools
 ! pip install requests[secure]